 American Express and Discover Cards.

-billing office files a claim with your primary insurance
+office files a claim with your primary insurance organization

-organization for services.
-In many cases, payment is sent
+for services.
+In many cases, payment is sent directly to your

 If your insurance organization will not pay because of a problem